-The notes are not designed to be short-term trading instruments, and if you attempt to sell the notes prior to maturity, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than the principal amount.
+The notes are not designed to be short-term trading instruments, and if you attempt to sell the notes prior to maturity or before they are called, if applicable, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than the principal amount.
 The notes are not designed to be short-term trading instruments.
-You have no right to have your notes redeemed prior to maturity.
+You have no right to have your notes redeemed at your option prior to maturity.
 The limited protection against the risk of losses provided by the Threshold Value, if applicable, will only apply if you hold the notes to maturity.
-If you wish to liquidate your investment in the notes prior to maturity, your only option would be to sell them in the secondary market.
+If you wish to liquidate your investment in the notes prior to maturity or before they are called, if applicable, your only option would be to sell them in the secondary market.
 At that time, there may be an illiquid market for your notes or no market at all.
 Even if you were able to sell your notes, there are many factors outside of our control that may adversely affect their market value, some of which, but not all, are stated below.
 The impact of any one factor may be offset or magnified by the effect of another factor.
 These factors may interact with each other in complex and unpredictable ways.
 The following paragraphs describe a specific factor's expected impact on the market value of the notes, assuming all other conditions remain constant.

 • Value of the Market Measure.
-We anticipate that the market value of the notes prior to maturity or a call generally will depend to a significant extent on the value of the Market Measure.
+We anticipate that the market value of the notes prior to maturity or before they are called, if applicable, generally will depend to a significant extent on the value of the Market Measure.
 In general, it is expected that the market value of the notes will decrease as the value of the Market Measure decreases.
 However, as the value of the Market Measure increases, the market value of the notes may decrease or may not increase at the same rate.
-If you sell your notes when the value of the Market Measure is less than, or not sufficiently above, the applicable Starting Value, then you may receive less than the principal amount of your notes.
+If you sell your notes when the value of the Market Measure is less than, or not sufficiently above, the applicable Starting Value or Call Value, then you may receive less than the principal amount of your notes.

-In addition, we do not expect that the notes will trade in any secondary market at a price that is greater than the sum of the principal amount and the value of any expected remaining Coupons.
+In addition, because the Redemption Amount for Capped Notes will not exceed the applicable Capped Value, we do not expect that the Capped Notes will trade in any secondary market at a price that is greater than the Capped Value.